lud/nobrain/README.md

 ## Examples

-#### Generate a password for github.com
+#### Generate a password for example.com

 ```
-$ nobrain github.com
+$ nobrain example.com
 Master key: [hidden]
-Domain         github.com
+Domain         example.com
 Your password  GxHeUxFeVPU3JPguH$ExVSQvUfUxJDhdHPheUxHeGxcwUiEwHDg1Hc
 ```

-Of course `github.com` is just an arbitrary identifier.
-It is a good practice to use the domain name of the website you need a password for, so you do not need too remember if you used `Github`, `github`, `GitHub`.
-Or was it `git-hub` ?
+Of course `example.com` is just an arbitrary identifier.
+It is a good practice to use the domain name of the website you need a password for, so you do not need too remember if you used `example`, `Example` or `"Example Site"` …

 But any of those will work, too.